-This test measures the levels of free T4, or free thyroxine, in your blood.
-A free T4 test is used to find out how well your thyroid is working.
+This test measures the level of free T4, or free thyroxine, in your blood.
+A free T4 test is used to find out how well your thyroid gland is working.

 T4 is one of two hormones produced by the thyroid, a butterfly-shaped gland in your

 neck.
+There are two forms of T4.
 Some T4 in your blood is bound to proteins, and some T4 circulates freely, or unbound from proteins.
 Testing for unbound T4 is more accurate than testing for bound T4.
 The free T4 test measures unbound T4.

 These hormones help regulate your body's metabolism.
 They go into action when prompted

 by thyroid stimulating hormone (TSH), which is released by the pituitary gland in

 You may need this test if your healthcare provider wants to find out whether you have

 a thyroid-related condition such as hyperthyroidism, which means an overactive thyroid,

 or hypothyroidism, which means an underactive thyroid.
 If you do have a thyroid problem,